jimasp/linux-file-paths-quick-reference/linux-file-folder-paths.md

 # Linux File Paths - Quick Reference

-Linux File system directory/folder paths as recommended by the Filesystem Hierarchy Standard 3.0 - modified (reduced for quick reference).
+Linux File system directory paths as recommended by the Filesystem Hierarchy Standard 3.0 - modified (reduced for quick reference).

 This quick reference is to help you find/organise things quickly.